Tips for backing up your information (ITSAP.40.002)

 Ransomware

-Ransomware is a type of malicious software that locks you out of your systems, devices, and files until you pay the threat actor.
-By having backups, you don’t need to pay the ransom (sometimes paying won’t guarantee you restored access anyway).
+Ransomware is a type of malicious software that locks you out of your systems, devices and files until you pay the threat actor.
+By having offline backups, you will potentially mitigate the need to pay the ransom (sometimes paying won’t guarantee you restored access anyway).
 While backups can help you restore your systems and information, keep in mind that they won’t prevent a threat actor from selling or leaking any stolen data.

-In a denial of service attack, a threat actor floods a target (e.g. a server) with traffic to crash systems and makes websites and internal services unavailable.
-Threat actors use this attack to disrupt business activities and services or create a distraction; while you’re trying to recover, they may be stealing data.
+In a denial of service attack, a threat actor floods a target, such as a server, with traffic to crash systems and make websites and internal services unavailable.
+Threat actors use this attack to disrupt business activities and services or to create a distraction so they can steal data while you’re trying to recover.
 With backups and a recovery plan, you can minimize downtime during recovery.

 Natural disaster